SchwenderOne/hellersNetlify/docs/architecture.md

 - `initNewsletter` — EmailJS integration scaffold; enables inputs and surfaces configuration errors.
 - `initRecipeTimer` — Countdown timer with step highlights and optional chime.
 - All modules run on `DOMContentLoaded` (or immediately if the DOM is already ready) to keep pages interactive without build tooling (`scripts/main.js:1016`).
 Current Eleventy build serves the same script without bundling; Vite warns that the script lacks `type="module"`.
 Resolving this warning is part of the Phase 4 JavaScript modularisation.

+## Admin Dashboard (`/admin/`)
+- Separate Eleventy page (`src/admin.njk`) backed by `src/scripts/admin.js` and `src/styles/styles.css` components.
+- Uses the same Supabase project (`huwlvkqrnboerbghzsqo`).
+Auth is handled via the publicly included Supabase JS SDK and email/password sign-in.
+- **Access model:**
+  - Owner check via hard-coded `OWNER_EMAIL`.
+  - Additional admins managed through the `public.admin_access` table (email list).
+Client fetches entries to render the access list and enforce owner-only screens.
+  - Supabase RLS relies on the `public.is_admin()` helper function so that both owner and invited admins can `SELECT/UPDATE/DELETE` any `public.comments` row.
+- **Settings:**
+  - Configurable auto-review time stored in `public.settings` with key `review_time_hours` (integer hours, default 24).
+  - `public.moderate_comment()` trigger reads the stored value to set `comments.auto_approve_at` dynamically.
+  - UI shows the current value to all admins; only the owner can edit and persist changes (upsert guarded by `is_admin()` policies limited to owner context in the client).
+- **UI sections:**
+  - Stats (pending, flagged, total), pending queue, all-comments list with filters, admin access manager (owner only), settings panel (owner only), logout CTA.
+  - Each comment card renders avatar (DiceBear fallback), metadata, flagged reason, auto-approve countdown, and provides Approve/Ablehnen/Löschen buttons wired to Supabase mutations.
+- **Event handling:** `loadAllData()` fetches comments, profiles, settings, and (for owners) the access list before rendering; action handlers optimistically update local arrays to keep the UI in sync without a full refetch.

 ## Accessibility & UX Considerations
 - Skip links, ARIA roles/labels, and focus management for modals (`events.html:462`+).